chevere/workflow/README.md

 A [Job](#creating-job) is created by passing an [Action](https://chevere.org/packages/action) and its *expected* run arguments which can be raw values,  [Variables](#variable) and/or [Responses](#response) to another job's output.

-The syntax for writing Workflow jobs require `name` for job's name, `sync/async` depending on job run method, and named `parameter` bding for each Action run parameter.
+The syntax for writing Workflow jobs require `name` for job's name, `sync/async` depending on job run method, and named `parameter` binding for each `Action::main` parameter.

 ```plain
 <name>: <sync|async>(